This post was updated in July 2020. It was originally my first post on this blog in December 2016. ๐ด

 ๐ฆ Useful Twitter accounts

-Twitter is my main tool to get the latest news on AWS area.
-Set up alerts on accounts you found relevant to your interests. (but disable Twitter App Push Notifications)
+Twitter is my main tool to get the latest news in the AWS area.
+Set up alerts on accounts you find relevant to your interests (but disable Twitter App push notifications).

 - Official AWS Lists

-- Amazonians List (a side project who crawls Twitter profiles ;))
+- Amazonians List (a side project that crawls Twitter profiles ;))

 - AWS Principal Engineers